 Saturday afternoon: Bus 12 to Medeu (150 KZT).
 Ride the gondola to Shymbulak.
 Hike for an hour at the top.
 Come back down for sunset drinks at Bellagio cafe near Medeu.

 Sunday: Early drive to Big Almaty Lake (hire a 4WD, 8,000-12,000 KZT round trip).
 The lake at 8AM, before the crowds, with the mountains reflecting in turquoise water — that's the image you'll remember forever.
 Back in the city by noon.
 Lunch at the lagman alley behind the bazaar.
-Afternoon at the A. Kasteyev Museum of Arts (500 KZT, excellent collection of Kazakh and Russian art).
+Afternoon at the A. Kasteyev Museum of Arts (500 KZT, an excellent collection of Kazakh and Russian art).
 Sunset from the balcony at Line Brew with a cold beer.

 One sentence: why should someone visit Almaty?